mdsecactivebreach/sitrep/README.md

 * OSVersion.cs - OS version information
 * VirtualEnvironment.cs - Checks if we are operating in a virtualised environment
 * UserDomainGroups.cs - Gets the users domain group memberships
+* userEnvironmentVariables.cs - Grabs the environment variables applied to the current process
+* SystemEnvironmentVariables.cs - Grabs system environment variables from the registry (HKLM)

 **Defences**
 * AVProcesses.cs - Checks if any known AV processes are running